exercism/v3/languages/ruby/exercises/concept/basics/.docs/introduction.md

 Ruby is a dynamic [object-oriented language].
-Everything in Ruby is an [object].
+Everything in Ruby is an [object][object].

 There are two ways to assign objects to names in Ruby - assigning variables or constants.
-Variables always start with lower-case letters and use "snake case" for their formatting.
+Variables always start with lower-case letters and use [snake case][snake-case] for their formatting.
 A variable can be redefined to different objects over its lifetime.
 For example, `my_first_variable` can be defined and redefined many times using the `=` operator:

 ```ruby
 my_first_variable = 1